-The technology that makes lives easier may soon make some jobs hard to come by.
+The technology that makes our jobs easier may soon make some jobs scarce.
 In 1950, the job of elevator operator was among the 270 careers listed on the United States Census.
-That job title is now extinct, the only known case of an entire occupation being obliterated by automation in the 50 years that followed.
+That job title is now extinct, representing the only known case of an entire occupation being obliterated by automation in the 50 years that followed.
 The next half-century may be less forgiving.

-Sophisticated software, robotics, automation, artificial intelligence (AI), and changing trends are threatening the livelihoods of everyone from taxi drivers and restaurant servers to computer programmers and librarians.
-Technical innovations will soon render many longstanding skills and trades obsolete—and the occupational grim reaper will discriminate according to class.
+Sophisticated software, robotics, automation, artificial intelligence (AI), and changing trends threaten the livelihoods of everyone from taxi drivers and restaurant servers to computer programmers and librarians.
+Many economists predict that automation, not outsourcing, will lead to the loss of more than 1.5 million jobs in America’s manufacturing sector.
+These technical innovations will soon render many longstanding skills and trades obsolete—and the occupational grim reaper will discriminate according to class.

 Many of the jobs most likely to disappear are among the last well-paying jobs one can get with only a high school diploma.
 Low-paying, unskilled jobs with low educational entry barriers are most susceptible to automation.
-Those who are laid off will largely be shut out of the high-paying, highly skilled jobs that remain, many of which will go to specialists tasked with tending to and improving upon the very machines and programs that replaced the human workers in the first place.
+These are the jobs that robots will do.
+Manufacturing will require greater technical skills to operate and program computers.
+The actual manual work will go the way of the dodo.
+Those who lose their jobs will largely be shut out of the high-paying, highly skilled jobs that remain, many of which will go to specialists tasked with tending to and improving upon the very machines and programs that replaced the human workers.

-Here's a look at high-risk careers that will likely wilt over the next 50 years.
+Here's a look at high-risk careers that will probably wilt over the next 50 years.

-The Los Angeles Times recently predicted that the rise of automated cars will erase 5 million American jobs.
+In a 2016 op-ed for the Los Angeles Times, Steven Greenhouse (labor and workplace reporter for the New York Times from 1995 to 2014) predicted that the rise of automated cars will erase 5 million American jobs.
 Few are expected to be hit harder than taxi drivers, who face unemployment not only from driverless vehicles, but also from ridesharing apps like Uber.
 Forbes reported on a study that suggests many cabbies will be forced to join the enemy, and become Uber drivers themselves.

-Forbes recently predicted that the positions of mail sorter, letter carrier, and clerk will soon join taxi driver on the ash heap of jobs.
+Forbes predicts the positions of mail sorter, letter carrier, and clerk will soon join taxi driver on the ash heap of jobs.
 In 2010, the combined positions employed 524,300 postal workers.
 By 2020 alone, that number is expected to drop to 385,500 for a loss of 138,500 jobs—more than a quarter of the workforce.